 3. Rock grates

 This grate sits right above the burner.
-It’s used to hold lava rock or briquettes and keeps drippings from hitting the burner while dispersing heat.
-This is one of the cheapest replacement parts for a grill and needs to be replaced when it can’t hold rocks.
+It serves to hold lava rock or briquettes and keeps drippings from hitting the burner while dispersing heat.
+This is one of the cheapest replacement parts for a grill and you need to replace it as soon as it can’t hold rocks.
 Most are made from carbon steel, which begins to rust rather quickly.

 4. Heat shields

-The heat shield can also be called a heat plate, heat tent, heat angle or burner shield.
-This part keeps drippings off of the burner and distributes heat throughout the grill.
+The heat shield has other names like a heat plate, heat tent, heat angle or burner shield.
+This part keeps drippings from the burner and distributes heat throughout the grill.
 Heat shields are usually preferred over the rock grate because they don’t hold bacteria and are easier to replace.

-Valves need to be replaced when they’re not working properly or begin to rust.
+You need to replace the valves when they’re not working properly or begin to rust.
 Unlike burners, the replacement valve for a grill must fit exactly and parts can be harder to find.
-Faulty valves is one of the most common reasons most grills are thrown out, although they can be easily replaced if you find the parts for your grill.
+Faulty valves are one of the most common reasons people dump most grills, although you can replace them easily if you find the parts for your grill.

-Virtually all grill posts eventually rust and need to be fixed, although it’s fairly easy to buy this part that mounts the grill head.
+Virtually all grill posts eventually rust and need fixing, although it’s easy to buy this part that mounts the grill head.